raphaelberly/fun/README.md

 The objective was to predict the status (Open or Close) of a post, based on its content and metadata.

-The approach which was chosen was model stacking:
+The approach which was the following:

+* Step 1: Loading and going through the data
-* Step 1: feature engineering to create new numerical features out of the data, and train a model on the most relevant ones
+* Step 2: Feature engineering (creating numerical features out of the data and meta-data)
+* Step 3: Training a model on the engineered numerical features only
-* Step 2: vectorize text data from the post, and train a model on the resulting document-term matrix
+* Step 4: Vectorizing text data and training a model on the resulting document-term matrix
-* Step 3: combine the predictions of both models to get an overall prediction

-A log loss of 0.46369, giving me the 3rd position on this competition.
+* Step 5: Combining engineered numerical features and vectorized text data.
+Two method were tested.
+The first one is model stacking, *i.e.* making both models from step 3 and 4 vote.
+The second one consists of concatenating vectorized text data and engineered numerical features, and training one model on the resulting dataset.

+The best results were obtained with the second method.
+Such a submission scored with a log loss of 0.46281 for the public score and of 0.46369 for the private score, ranking 3rd of the competiton.